ah-ansari/OCT/README.md

 - **`--dataset <dataset_name>`**: Specifies the dataset to be used.

 - **`--setting <ood_classD|all_in_dist>`**: Defines the evaluation setting.
-  - **`ood_classD`**: Used for Test Setting I, where a specific class is treated as OOD.
-Replace `D` with the class number to specify which class is considered OOD.
+  - **`ood_classD`**: Used for Test Setting I, where one of the classes is treated as OOD.
+Replace `D` with the class number to specify which class is considered OOD (e.g., `ood_class0` indicates class 0 is considered OOD).
   - **`all_in_dist`**: Used for Test Setting II, where all classes are considered in-distribution, and synthesized OOD sets are used for evaluation.

-- **`--fold <int>`** *(optional)*: Specifies the fold number for datasets like Cover, Dilbert, and Jannis that require cross-validation.
-This argument is optional and should be provided only when cross-validation is needed.
+- **`--fold <int>`** *(optional)*: Specifies the fold number for Cover, Dilbert, and Jannis datasets, for which cross-validation is applied.
+This argument should not be set for Adult, Compas, GMSC, and Heloc datasets, where cross-validation is not applied.

 - **`[--sigma <float>]`** *(optional)*: Specifies the sigma value for applying Gaussian noise to continuous features.
 Default is `0.01`.